yousefkh2/monty/README.md

 Learning Objectives:
-- What do LIFO and FIFO mean
+- What do LIFO and FIFO mean?
 - What is a stack, and when to use it
 - What is a queue, and when to use it
 - What are the common implementations of stacks and queues